-Essentially a giant can of concentrated pepper spray, bear spray consists of oleoresin capsicum.
-That’s the stuff that makes peppers hot and spicy; ever cut jalapeno or habanero peppers and accidentally rub your eye?
-That’s the G-rated preview of what bear spray feels like.
+Essentially bear spray is a giant can of concentrated pepper spray, the active ingredient in “bear mace” is oleoresin capsicum.
+That’s the stuff that makes a red pepper hot and spicy.
+Ever cut jalapeno or habanero peppers and accidentally rub your eye?
+That’s the G-rated preview of what a spray feels like.

 Statistically, bear spray is far more effective than firearms to deter bears.
-Bears can run at speeds up to 30 miles-per-hour (yikes), making firearms difficult at best to use defensively.
-Additionally, it takes 3-4 bullet wounds to kill a bear.
+Bears can run at speeds up to 30 miles per hour (yikes!), making personal defense with firearms difficult at best.
+Additionally, it takes 3 to 4 bullet wounds to kill a bear.

 If we’re looking simply at numbers, sprays work over 90% of the time.

-All sprays are regulated by the EPA and have a standard concentration of active ingredient, so while “stronger” is a useful trait we’re looking primarily for spray distance, spray duration and quantity, and ease of accessibility.
+All sprays are regulated by the EPA and have a standard concentration of active ingredients, so while “stronger” is a useful trait, we’re looking primarily for spray distance, spray duration and quantity, and ease of accessibility.

-The farther a spray reaches, the better chance you have of stopping a bear before it reaches you.
+The farther a spray reaches, the better chance you have of stopping a charging bear before it reaches you.
 The best sprays reach distances of 30 feet.
-At a minimum you want something that sprays 15 feet; anything less than that and you’re liable to stand in a cloud of the stuff yourself.
+At a minimum you want something that can spray 15 feet; anything less than that and you’re liable to stand in a cloud of the stuff yourself.

-Even when sprayed accurately a longer duration means more deterrent which equals out to better chances of making it through a bear encounter gone bad.
+Even when sprayed accurately, a longer duration means more deterrent which equals a better chance of making it through an ursine encounter gone bad.
 The best sprays on the market spray for nearly 10 seconds.
-You shouldn’t accept anything less than 7 second duration.
+You shouldn’t accept anything less than a 7-second duration.

 The more, the better.
 You want a can no smaller than 8 ounces.